| This is a simple information sheet on how to do simple fault finding using no

 together.

-- Bell clapper has dropped off - replacement needed of the whole bell
+Bell clapper has dropped off - replacement of the whole bell

 Faint outgoing speech

-- Generally the mouthpiece - on Bakelite's check that microphone is seated
+Generally the mouthpiece - on Bakelite's check that transmitter is seated

 OK.